farid-razza/Logoresize/README.md

 ---

-## Still open

-**The BuzzBoard endpoint.** The rules say squaring will eventually move to a BuzzBoard endpoint, with this service as the fallback.
-Its address, path and field names are not known yet, so nothing is wired to it — this service squares every logo itself, which the rules describe as the correct interim state.

 **Publishing consent.** The business is meant to be shown both versions and asked before a campaign publishes.
 That gate is not built here; the rules call it the next piece of work.